Thatcham Park C.E. (VC) Primary School

 - 7.1: How do you ensure children with SEND can be included in out of school activities and trips?

 Risk Assessments are completed for all Educational visits and quality assessed through the LA verification system.
 Sometimes a higher ratio of adults is necessary dependant on the needs of a child.
-All children are included in these activities.
+We seek to include all pupils on external visits and all avenues are explored to ensure this happens.
+On occasions parents are invited on a school visit or outing.
+On occasions the planned residential is relocated to ensure all pupils attend.
 If an identified need however cannot be reduced to an acceptable level of risk to both the child, their peers and other adults the Head teacher may decide that that attendance is not viable and alternative provision will be offered.
 Pupil specific risk assessments will be completed to determine this outcome.

 - 7.2: How do you involve parents / carers in planning the support required for their child to access activities and trips?